johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-03-09-node-18-axios-and-unsafe-legacy-renegotiation-disabled/index.md

 }
 ```

-With the approach above, you can make Axios requests to APIs that use legacy TLS renegotiation.
+There's not much going on here; we're just telling Axios to use an https agent that allows legacy TLS renegotiation.
+No more than that.
+With this approach, you can make Axios requests to APIs that use legacy TLS renegotiation.
 I'd love to be able to do this with the Fetch API, but I haven't found a way to do that yet.

 ## Summary